syncfusion-content/blazor-docs/blazor/treegrid/accessibility.md

 ## Ensuring accessibility

-The Tree Grid component's accessibility levels are ensured through an [accessibility-checker](https://www.npmjs.com/package/accessibility-checker) and [axe-core](https://www.npmjs.com/package/axe-core) software tools during automated testing.
+The Blazor Tree Grid component's accessibility levels are ensured through an [axe-core](https://www.nuget.org/packages/Deque.AxeCore.Playwright) with playwright tests.

 The accessibility compliance of the Tree Grid component is shown in the following sample.
 Open the [sample](https://blazor.syncfusion.com/accessibility/treegrid) in a new window to evaluate the accessibility of the Tree Grid component with accessibility tools.